pwalsh/openbudgets/docs/guide/features/internationalization.rst

 Code
 ----

-The internationalization implementation is build using several 3rd party packages, and some custom code for this project.
+The internationalization implementation is built using several 3rd party packages, and some custom code for this project.

 Dependencies
 ~~~~~~~~~~~~